- ACRONYMS

 - Summary

-- The VAPOUR trial found a benefit with vertebroplasty, while the other two trials did not.
-One hypothesis for the conflicting results is that most subjects in the VAPOUR trial were treated within 3 weeks of fracture diagnosis, while the length between fracture and treatment was longer in the negative trials.
-The authors of the VERTOS trial also note that more than 80% of participants in the VERTOS sham group believed that they had received the intervention compared to 54% in the VAPOUR trial.
-These differences in the placebo effect may have contributed to the contradictory results.
+- The VAPOUR trial found a benefit with vertebroplasty, while the other two did not.
+One hypothesis for the conflicting results is that most subjects in the VAPOUR trial were treated within three weeks of fracture diagnosis, while the length between fracture and treatment was longer in the negative trials.
+The authors of the VERTOS trial also note that more than 80% of participants in the VERTOS sham group believed they had received the intervention compared to 54% in the VAPOUR trial.
+These differences in placebo effect may have contributed to the contradictory results.

 - In conclusion, vertebroplasty may be of some benefit in patients with acute fractures (< 3 weeks), but its effects are not overwhelming

-- TREATMENT | TENS units
+TREATMENT | TENS units

 - Overview